-Students are able to access their results throughout the year on the Kamar portal.
+Students and whanau are able to access their results throughout the year on the Kamar portal.
 Near the end of the year students will be asked to check all their recorded results.
 If the recorded results are incorrect teachers will be contacted to confirm the correct grade.
 It is the finalised results that will be sent to NZQA.
+NZQA included each year's results on to a student's Record of Achievement (ROA).
+Students can access the ROA by using their personal NZQA login.